 - Take time to discuss these sections at the beginning of each term.
 Though it can feel repetitive, it is part of building trust.
 There may be students who need and will benefit from having these messages reinforced.

 - Give students fair warning around emotionally charged or triggering material and allow students to “pass” if overwhelmed during self-disclosure exercises and encourage students to edit or adapt as needed.
 Plan alternate ways for students to receive credit and benefit from the lesson if they choose to opt out of an activity.

 - Consult with trusted colleagues as needed and become familiar with the office of the Dean of Students, student welfare support programs, and reporting procedures.
 Many higher education institutions have Behavioral Intervention Teams that can assist with student crises and high-risk situations.

 - Make time to care for yourself and reflect on your own limits and history.
 Traumatic memories from the past can resurface and natural emotions do emerge in the midst of teaching and caring for others.
 This is part of the developmental healing process.
 Seek support if you need it through your school or a local counseling center.

-These strategies, in concert with clear boundaries and balanced approaches, serve as ways we as adult and post-secondary educators and professionals can enhance growth and academic success in our learning communities.
+These strategies, in concert with clear boundaries and balanced approaches, serve as ways we, as adults and post-secondary educators and professionals, can enhance growth and academic success in our learning communities.